The Butterfly’s Spell

 The Parting (Chimera)

-a scene for three voices and chamber organ or piano
+a scene for three voices and accordion

-Federico García Lorca
+words from Federico García Lorca

 The Parting is based on a fragmentary play by Federico García Lorca.
 Enrique is going on a journey and he will be away ‘for a long time’.
 His wife watches from a window and the voices of his children cry out for presents.
 An old man appears and offers to help with his luggage.
 As they disappear into the distance, the wife and children are left alone.